|

 allowed to fall into the hands of the enemy.
 These offices are

-to be established in large cities where they can be most successfully
+to be established in large cities where they can be most

 hidden as well as in little villages near sources of